cpett/raspi_crypto_alerts/README.md

 * account_password - your gmail address's password
 * ids - string of the cryptos in your watchlist
 * id_list - list of the cryptos in your watchlist
+* main_id - set the main crypto that you want to track
 * pct_chng - you will be alerted when a crypto in your watchlist moves by +/- this percent.
 Default = 5%
 * dlr_chng - alert you if a crypto (default is ETH) moves by +/- this amount in fiat.
 Default is 50 USD
 * alert_on_changes - True if you want to get alerts based on pct_chng/dlr_chng; False if you only want alerts at certain times throughout the day